-Many of the buildings constructed in the 1920s and early 1930s retain their original purpose and the city still constructs state-owned housing using similar principles to that early socialist government.
-They also subsidise other communal housing initiatives.
+Many of the buildings constructed in the 1920s and early 1930s retain their original purpose, and the city still constructs state-owned housing using similar principles to that early post-WWI government.
+The authorities also subsidise other communal housing initiatives.

 As the city department responsible for municipal housing notes on their website: